siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 $$

 The right-hand side is what we call *force*.
-It is not a primitive causal agent acting on a point mass.
+It is not a primitive causal agent acting on a particle.
 It is the net rate at which momentum is being transferred across the boundary of the region occupied by the configuration.

 A mediating "force field" inserted between supposedly independent substrates does not rescue their independence.
 If interaction is real, a common structure is already present, and force is only the bookkeeping of that coupling.

 $F = dp/dt$ is bookkeeping for momentum flux.
 Nothing more is needed.
 Particles are regions; forces are boundary integrals; Newton's law is the